 Problems with birds on your property

-Of course, every individual situation involving a bird infestation is different.
+Of course, every individual situation involving an infestation of birds is different.
 But some common problems arise with a bigger group of birds taking up shelter near your home or office!

 These include but are not limited to the following: